Douglous-Sobei/proshop-ecommerce-production/README.md

 **Amazon Web Services (AWS)**: A comprehensive cloud services platform utilized for hosting and managing the application.

-**Heroku**: A cloud-based platform that simplifies application deployment and scaling.
+**Railway**: A cloud-based platform that simplifies application deployment and scaling.

 **Git**: A distributed version control system used for tracking changes and collaborating on the source code.